-- needs are identified early, addressed quickly and all learners are supported to reach their potential. - professionals are skilled and confident in identifying needs and deploying strategies to help learners overcome their barriers to learning. - that learners receive personalized learning and that they and their parents and carers are equal partners in their learning (Person Centred Approach).
+- Needs are identified early, addressed quickly and all learners are supported to reach their potential. - Professionals are skilled and confident in identifying needs and deploying strategies to help learners overcome their barriers to learning. - Learners receive personalized learning and they and their parents and carers are equal partners in their learning (Person Centered Approach).